azabiong/vim-highlighter/README.md

  ```vim
   :Hi =
  ```
- '**Sync Mode**' applies to all windows in the current tab-page, and can be set differently for each tab-page.
+ **Sync Mode** applies to all windows in the current tab-page, and can be set differently for each tab-page.

  <br>

-## Jump to Highlights
+## Jump to Highlight

  The plugin supports jumping to highlights using two sets of commands.